mathiase4/Stage-unit/README.md

 ## Site owner's goal
 To spread more interest in playing guitar and instruments overall.
 The goal is to guide people toward learning productive skills through music.

+## Development Process

+This is how I built the site in simple steps:

+1. **Idea:** I wanted a small music website for guitars, lessons, and merch.
+2. **Planning:** I wrote a few user stories and drew simple wireframes (mobile + desktop).
+3. **Design:** I picked colors and fonts that are easy to read and have good contrast.
+4. **Build:** I made the HTML pages first, then added CSS.
+I used Bootstrap for layout and the navbar.
+5. **Content:** I added images and short text for each section so it is simple to understand.
+6. **Testing:** I clicked all links and buttons, tested the form, checked responsiveness, and ran HTML/CSS validators.
+7. **Fixes:** I resized images (faster load), added `target="_blank" rel="noopener"` to external links, and improved titles.
+8. **Deploy:** I pushed to GitHub and published with GitHub Pages (see Deployment section).
+9. **Next steps:** Add more screenshots, more guitars, and maybe a real backend form later.

 ## Manual Testing

   - **HTML Validation** All pages (index.html, merch.html, book-guitar-lesson.html, guitar-shop.html) pass the W3C Validator.